tiagodll/blog/content/posts/2021/github_actions.md

 After my small server ran out of space with only 5 web apps running, I started changing my mind.
 On top of this, I used GitHub actions with azure, and loved it.

-So this is how I moved my dotnet webapp from docker to a Linux service automatically deployed by github actions
+For that reason I moved my dotnet webapp from docker to a Linux service automatically deployed by github actions.

 To better explain this, I am going to use pitaco, a comment box I have created for studying purposes: https://github.com/tiagodll/pitaco